Jack Grealish: 2014–2016: Development and maturation

 In April 2015, Grealish was warned by Aston Villa manager Tim Sherwood after The Sun published images showing him allegedly inhaling nitrous oxide for recreational purposes.
 Sherwood said that "We can't condone that behaviour.
 He is now in a responsible position as a professional footballer, he's got to make sure it won't happen again".
+Sherwood later said in May 2015 that Grealish was learning from his friendship with his midfield partner, the experienced Joe Cole.
+Sherwood considered Cole a role model for Grealish when concealing his private life, as he "didn't read too much about Joe being on the front pages".

 Grealish scored his first goal for Villa on 13 September 2015, a 20-yard shot to open the scoring away to Leicester City; however, his team lost 3–2.
 In November, he chose to stay in North West England and go clubbing after Villa's 4–0 loss to Everton.
 New manager Rémi Garde punished him for this decision by making Grealish train with the under-21 team, and stated that "You have to behave as a professional and it was not the case this time for Jack".
 He returned to full training on 8 December.
+On 7 January 2016, Leeds United head coach Steve Evans said that Villa had rejected an enquiry to take Grealish on loan.

+Villa finished the season in last place, ending their status as Premier League ever-presents.
+Grealish played 16 matches, all defeats, breaking a record for worst season previously held by Sunderland's Sean Thornton, who lost in all 11 of his appearances in 2002–03.